KauaHenriqueGoncalves/KauaHenriqueGoncalves/README.md

   <img src="https://img.shields.io/badge/Email-1a1a2e?style=for-the-badge&logo=gmail&logoColor=white"/>
 </a>

 <br/>

 </div>

 ## About <img src="https://media.tenor.com/S61VCO73mOAAAAAj/linux-tux.gif" alt="Linux" width="20" height="20" />

+Software engineering student

-I'm a Software Engineering student who ended up specializing in full-stack work, Java and Spring Boot are where I spend most of my time, but I've picked up Python, TypeScript, C#, and Node.js along the way, usually because a project or a client needed it.
+I'm a Software Engineering student who ended up specializing in full-stack work, Java and Spring Boot, but I've picked up Python, TypeScript, C#, and Node.js along the way, usually because a project or a client needed it, we can't forget about front-end, React and Angular.

-Outside of coursework I take on freelance projects, which is honestly where most of the "real world" lessons come from.
+I'm falling in love about building clean, functional systems and backend architecture, and cloud services.

 <br/>